-3. Think Creatively About What You Have and Optimize these Resources
+6. Think Creatively About What You Have and Optimize Your Resources

-Most of today’s retirees have not saved adequately, but that does not mean that you can’t retire and that you don’t need a retirement plan.
+While many of today’s retirees have not saved adequately, that does not mean that you can’t retire and that you don’t need a retirement plan.

-Everyone has resources and an important new retirement rule is that you need to think about using those resources creatively.
+Everyone has resources and an important NEW retirement rule is that you need to think about using those resources creatively.
 You likely have savings.
-However, you can also count on Social Security, the capability to work in some capacity, family and friends, a house, the ability to reduce expenses and much more…
+However, you will also probably have Social Security, the capability to work in some capacity, family and friends, a house, the ability to reduce expenses, or other possibilities.

 You can make small trade-offs to achieve a secure retirement at any level.
 Examples of small trade-offs that make a big difference include: